 No document labeled "Project Blue Beam" has ever been declassified.
-But every technology Serge Monast said would be needed to execute it has, in the thirty years since he wrote, moved significantly out of science fiction and into fielded capability.
-That — not any single leaked page — is why Blue Beam refuses to die.
+But every enabling technology Serge Monast said would be required to execute his four-step staging has, in the thirty years since he wrote, moved significantly out of science fiction and into publicly fielded capability.
+That — not a single leaked page — is why Blue Beam refuses to die.

 Where it started

-Serge Monast was a Quebec-based investigative journalist and Christian-perspective conspiracy researcher who self-published Project Blue Beam (NASA) in 1994.
+Monast self-published Projet Blue Beam (NASA) in French in 1994 and followed it with an English-language lecture the same year that remains the primary video artifact of the theory.
 The text argued that NASA — in coordination with the United Nations — was developing a four-stage simulated religious event designed to unify humanity under a single world religion and a single world government, with an Antichrist figure as its head.
-Monast also authored two related books and gave a widely circulated English-language lecture in 1994 that remains the primary video artifact of the theory.
+Monast framed the thesis explicitly as a warning to the French-language Catholic audience he had been writing for.

 What the theory claims — the four steps

 Monast laid out a four-step staging plan.
-He argued each step would require its own technological and geopolitical preconditions, and that the preconditions were either already in place by 1994 or visibly being assembled.
+He argued each step would require its own technological, operational, and geopolitical preconditions, and that the preconditions were either in place by 1994 or visibly being assembled in public military and civilian research programs.
+The steps form a single ordered sequence: first the discrediting of traditional religion, then the visual manifestation of a new one, then the personal-level infiltration of that manifestation, then the geopolitical climax.

-• Step 2 — Holographic Sky Projection.
-Massive three-dimensional holograms of religious figures — Jesus, Muhammad, Buddha, Krishna — would be projected across the sky, synchronized globally, before merging into a single "composite" Antichrist figure.
-The vehicle would be a combination of ionospheric modification and projection technology.
+Step 2 — Holographic Sky Projection.
+Massive three-dimensional images of religious figures — Jesus, Muhammad, Buddha, Krishna — would be projected across the sky, synchronized globally, before merging into a single composite "Antichrist" figure.
+The vehicle, Monast argued, would be a combination of ionospheric modification (creating reflective or refractive atmospheric layers) and high-powered projection technology, both of which were under active military research in 1994.
+The effect would be mass religious experience delivered simultaneously across continents; the collapse of religious skepticism; and the reception of the composite figure as the new object of worship.

-• Step 3 — Synthetic Telepathy.
+Step 3 — Synthetic Telepathy.
 Targeted microwave or radio-frequency transmissions would induce audible voices in individuals' heads — speaking each person's native language — to simulate personal divine communication.
-Monast cited voice-to-skull (V2K) research as the mechanism.
+Monast cited voice-to-skull (V2K) research, specifically Allan Frey's 1961 demonstrations of the microwave auditory effect, as the enabling mechanism.
+The claim was not that everyone would hear the same message, but that each person would experience what they understood as a direct and personal revelation in their own voice and language — a level of personalized religious experience that would be difficult to resist because it would appear specifically tailored to the individual hearing it.

-• Step 4 — Supernatural Manifestation.
-A final-phase staged event — a fake alien invasion, a fake rapture, or a combination — would drive nations to surrender sovereignty to a supranational authority under the pretext of a unified response.
+Step 4 — Supernatural Manifestation.
+A final-phase staged event — a fake alien invasion, a fake rapture, or a combination — would drive nations to surrender sovereignty to a supranational authority under the pretext of a unified global response.
+The specific mechanism Monast emphasized most was the staged alien invasion: a large-scale sky spectacle, followed by a geopolitical crisis, followed by the rapid coalescing of governments under a single supranational body that would claim the authority to respond on humanity's behalf.
+This is the step that most overlaps with other post-war UFO-disclosure theories and that has pulled Blue Beam researchers into alliance with researchers focused on state-level UAP programs.

 The variations

-The microwave auditory effect — the phenomenon underlying what Monast called synthetic telepathy — was demonstrated publicly by neuroscientist Dr. Allan Frey in 1961.
-The US Army has referenced "voice-to-skull" technology in published research documents dating to the 1990s, including language in a 1998 document describing "the wireless transmission of voices into a subject's mind."
-The physics is uncontested; the deployment status is debated.
+The microwave auditory effect — the physical phenomenon underlying what Monast called synthetic telepathy — was demonstrated publicly by neuroscientist Dr. Allan Frey in 1961 and published in the Journal of Applied Physiology in 1962.
+The US Army has referenced "voice-to-skull" technology in multiple published research documents dating to the 1990s, including language in a 1998 FOIA-released document titled Bioeffects of Selected Non-Lethal Weapons describing "the wireless transmission of voices into a subject's mind."
+The underlying physics is uncontested.
+The deployment and operational-use status is where the dispute lives.

-The High-frequency Active Auroral Research Program (HAARP) in Gakona, Alaska — a real ionospheric research facility built with US Department of Defense funding and transferred to the University of Alaska Fairbanks in 2015 — has conducted experiments in ionospheric heating, radio-frequency modulation of the upper atmosphere, and artificial airglow generation.
-HAARP's public research program alone does not constitute a projection system, but the categories of experiments it runs map to what Monast described as the enabling infrastructure for Step 2.
+Ionospheric research runs at the High-frequency Active Auroral Research Program (HAARP) in Gakona, Alaska — a real facility built originally with US Department of Defense funding (Air Force Research Laboratory and Office of Naval Research, together with DARPA) and transferred to the University of Alaska Fairbanks in 2015.
+HAARP conducts experiments in ionospheric heating, radio-frequency modulation of the upper atmosphere, artificial airglow generation, and plasma formation at altitude.
+The facility's public program alone does not constitute a projection system.
+But the categories of experiments it runs — the creation of reflective plasma layers, radio-frequency excitation of atmospheric layers — map to exactly what Monast described in 1994 as the enabling infrastructure for Step 2.

 TRACKING THIS?

-Drone-swarm videos, anomalous sky footage, and mass UAP-sighting clips tend to be removed from platforms within days of going viral.
-Classified saves videos locally from TikTok, Instagram, YouTube, and X so you can build a case file that doesn't evaporate when the algorithm moves on.
+Drone-swarm videos, anomalous sky footage, and mass UAP clips tend to be removed from TikTok, Instagram, YouTube, and X within days of going viral.
+The December 2024 New Jersey drone footage, 2025 UK base overflights, and the Paris 2024 Olympics holographic sequences have all been re-edited, re-cropped, or pulled across platforms multiple times.
+Classified saves videos locally so you can build a case file that does not evaporate when the moderation cycle catches up.

 Download on the App Store